Regional Workshop Schedule

 - The co-host college and NISOD work together to select a workshop topic.

-- The co-host college provides a meeting room (with desks/tables) large enough to hold 20-100 people.
+- The co-host college provides a meeting room (with desks/tables) large enough to hold 50-100 people.
+Approximately 50 participants registered by the Early Registration Deadline are required for Regional Workshops to “make.”

-- The co-host college provides a projector, screen, and, depending on audience size, possibly a microphone and speakers.
-Wi-Fi is preferred, but not required.
+- The co-host college provides a projector, screen, Wi-Fi, and wireless microphone and speakers.

 Regional Workshops supplement NISOD’s offerings of professional development programs and resources, which culminate with NISOD’s Annual International Conference on Teaching and Leadership Excellence held every Memorial Day weekend in Austin, Texas.
 NISOD’s annual conference is noted as the premier convening of community and technical college faculty, administrators, and staff who strive for excellence in leadership, teaching, and learning.
 For more information about NISOD’s conference or to register, visit www.nisod.org/conference.